turkish-nlp-suite/BeyazPerde-Movie-Reviews/README.md

 - rating info
 - a list of reviews, each element of the list is a review and a rating value in 0-5 scala.

-Here's an example JSOn for you:
+Here's an example JSON for you:

 ```
   {